roots/bud/docs/config-use.md

 ## Taking it further

+### Resolve your own module paths

 We can resolve the path explicitly:

 ```js
 bud.use(require.resolve('@roots/bud-sass'))
 ```

+This likely won't have any material benefit on the project but it might provide psychological benefit in these uncertain times.

+### Use an extension as an object

-We can include the extension as an object.
+Rather than specifying a path to resolve the extension module from, we can also include the extension as an object directly.
 This requires formatting the extension as [a tuple](https://en.wikipedia.org/wiki/Tuple).

-The first value is a name for the extension (with a proper module this value is derived from the `package.json` file).
-The second value is the extension object itself:
+The first designation is a name for the extension (with a proper module this value is derived from the `package.json` file).
+The second designation is the object itself:

 ```js
 bud.use(['sass', require('@roots/bud-sass')])